wallandall/m365_admin_reports/ReadMe.md

 ### Folder Structure

-- Config/config.json contains all configuration to run the scrip
+- `Config/config.json` contains all configuration to run the scrip
-- The above command will create a folder called Output and store all generated reports.
+- Executing the script will create a folder called Output and store all generated reports.
 - MSGraphCert.cer is the self signed certificate generated by the script ```self_signed.ps1``` .
 The certificate is required for authentication.
 - The script ```usage_report.ps1``` is used to generate the required reports.